 Except in the case of monotyping, the process is capable of producing multiples of a same piece, which is called a print.
 Each print produced is not considered a "copy" but rather is considered an "original".

 This is because typically each print varies to an extent due to variables intrinsic to the printmaking process, and also because the imagery of a print is typically not simply a reproduction of another work but rather is often a unique image designed from the start to be expressed in a particular printmaking technique.
-A print may be known as an impression
+A print may be known as an impression.

 Printmaking (other than monotyping) is not chosen only for its ability to produce multiple impressions, but rather for the unique qualities that each of the printmaking processes lends itself to.